 Plan Your Route

-After you outfit your boat, it’s time for the exciting part: planning your route!
-And if you truly plan on sailing around the world, there are several routes you can take.
+After you outfit your boat, itโs time for the exciting part: planning your route!
+Depending on where you start your journey, you can take several routes.

-First, you’ll need to decide which direction you’ll go; and you might be surprised to know that this decision matters quite a bit.
-If you set out westward, you’ll have to plan more time into your sailing schedule simply because it’s much more challenging.
+First, youโll need to decide which direction you want to go, and you might be surprised to know that this decision matters quite a bit.
+If you set out westward, youโll have to plan more time into your sailing schedule simply because itโs more challenging due to the weather patterns and currents you’ll encounter.

-You’ll also have to decide whether you’re going to sail around the capes or go the trade wind route, which goes through the Panama and Suez Canals.
-Most people opt for the trade wind route so they can experience the Mediterranean and Caribbean.
+Youโll also have to decide whether to sail around the capes or take the trade wind route, which passes through the Panama and Suez Canals.
+Most people opt for the trade wind route to experience the Mediterranean and Caribbean Seas.

 How Much Does It Cost Per Year to Sail Around the World?

 The cost of sailing around the world will vary depending on the type of boat you have, the size of your family, the route you take, and any regular bills you have.
-However, a good ballpark number is anywhere from $700 per month to $3,000 or more per month.
+Generally, sailing around the world can cost anywhere from $700 to $3,000 or more per month.

-For instance, a couple living very minimally on a smaller sailboat might get away with spending under $1,000 monthly.
-But a family of four in a larger vessel may end up spending up to $3,000 monthly.
+For instance, a couple living very minimally on a smaller sailboat could easily spend under $1,000 monthly.
+However, a family of four in a larger vessel may end up spending up to $3,000 monthly.

 Is Sailing the World Safe?

-Sailing around the world can be extremely safe as long as you have the appropriate navigation skills, the right boat, and a good understanding of where not to go.
+Sailing around the world can be extremely safe as long as you have the appropriate navigation skills, the right boat, and a good understanding of which areas you should avoid.
 For example, if you opt for the trade wind route, you might want to avoid the Indian Ocean because of its high susceptibility to monsoons, tsunamis, and cyclones.
 In this case, you could choose to go around Cape of Good Hope (north of Madagascar) instead.

 Is It Difficult to Sail Around the World?